temporal-sa/temporal-infra-provisioning-demo/README.md

 By default, this demo will run against `localhost:7233` in the `default` namespace, on the `provision-infra` task queue, with no TLS configured.
-All of this can be overriden with the below env vars.
+All of this can be overriden with the below environment variables.
 Be sure these environment variables are present in each environment you are executing workers, starters, or the UI in.

 ```bash